ytthuan/LeoSQLServerRServices/RetailForecasting/SQLR/README.md

 To run the scripts, you must prepare the following environment:

- * An instance of SQL Server 2016 CTP 3 or later, with SQL Server R Services installed and configured
+ * An instance of SQL Server 2016 CTP 3 or later, with SQL Server ML Services installed and configured
  * A SQL login and password.
 The SQL login must have permissions to execute R scripts
  * A database on the instance in which the login has been granted the permission to create and execute stored procedures

- * For more information about SQL Server 2016 and SQL Server R Services, please visit: https://docs.microsoft.com/en-us/sql/advanced-analytics/what-s-new-in-sql-server-machine-learning-services
+ * For more information about SQL Server ML Services, please visit: https://docs.microsoft.com/en-us/sql/advanced-analytics/what-s-new-in-sql-server-machine-learning-services

 ###WORKFLOW AUTOMATION